-The 4th year lab and lecture courses focus on developing strong laboratory skills as well as provide a solid foundation in methods of biochemistry experimentation.
+My primary teaching role is to run the two-4th year laboratory courses Advanced Biochemical Techniques (BIOC 420) and Recombinant DNA Techniques (BIOC 421).
+The 4th year lab courses focus on developing strong laboratory and experimentation skills.
 The content of these courses is in constant evolution reflecting the development of new research techniques and approaches.
-The aim of these courses is to provide students skills to enter into graduate school or a career in research.
+The aim of these courses is to provide students the skills to enter graduate school or a career in research.

 In addition, I oversee the project-based courses Directed Studies (BIOC 448) and Honours Thesis (BIOC 449).
 I am also an advisor for 4th year students and Honours Biochemistry programs.